learn-the-web/topics/basic-typography.md

 ### Font sizing units: rem vs. em vs. px

-There are lost of different units to use while choosing a font-size—pixels are the easiest to understand but not the most accessible for users.
+There are lots of different units to use while choosing a font-size—pixels are the easiest to understand but not the most accessible for users.

 One important fact to remember about designing on the web is that many things are just recommendations—especially font sizes.
 Browsers provide a way for users to adjust the default font size of text: if users prefer bigger fonts they can change it, if users prefer smaller fonts they can change it.